 - Tensile and Yield Strength – There are certainly differences when it comes to tensile and yield strength of gray and ductile iron.
 Ductile iron has a minimum tensile strength of 60,000 psi and a minimum yield strength of 40,000 psi.
 There are many grades of gray iron as per the ASTM A48 standard.
 While gray iron does not have a measurable yield strength, the range for tensile strength is 20,000 psi – 60,000 psi.

-- Impact – Ductile iron has a greater resistance to impacts, and is able to resist a minimum of 7 foot pounds of impact (versus 2 pounds of impact for gray iron).
+- Impact – Impact strength, also known as toughness, is a measure of a metal’s ability to resist fracturing while absorbing and impact (collision).
+Ductile iron has a greater resistance to impacts, and is able to resist a minimum of 7 foot pounds of impact (versus 2 pounds of impact for gray iron).
+This means that while ductile iron can be used in critical applications that involve impact, gray iron has limits that prohibit it from being used for certain purposes.

 We have included a chart comparing the two irons across a variety of factors.
 The checkmark in the appropriate column indicates the better choice between the two.